"I just want more customers."

 We must overcome this resistance if we are to consistently implement things in our business.

-We must create the right environment for us to live, grow and thrive!
+We must create the right environment to live, grow and thrive!

 Ed Crow of TurboExecs gives a great example of resistance at work...